zacktuber/ric-pac-soe/README.md

 ![3D print](3Dprint.jpg)

-I used the same image to make the card deck and tokens using Cricut Design Space.
+I used the same images to make the card deck using Cricut Design Space.
+I chose to use circular cards for continuity with the tokens.

 ![cricut.mov](cricut.png)